LokeshDK/Log_Analysis/README.md

 9. Once views has been created, then type `python3 newsdata.py`.

 You get the desired result in the sequence once the execution is completed.

-**Note**: SQL view has already been added in the code.
-Therefore it is not required to add initially.
-Once the execution complete view is dropped.